 How our tastes have changed and why we seem to prefer regional accents more now.

 The very first BBC radio broadcast in 1922 set the tone – a voice that dominated the airwaves for decades.
 The linguists call it received pronunciation or RP – that’s the Queen’s or ‘standard’ English to everyone else.
-It was a dialect that became synonymous with radio and television but RP has been in terminal decline and we seem to have fallen in love with regional accents, but why?
+It was a dialect that became synonymous with radio and television but RP has been in terminal decline and we seem to have fallen in love with accents from all UK regions, but why?

 So, why the shift?
 How did regional accents become the norm?

 As TV and radio exploded into all our living rooms in the 1960s we fell in love with light entertainment, celebrity and soaps like Coronation Street which brought regional accents, for the first time, into our homes.

 Just as the BBC gave us RP in the early days, more recently it’s been leading the way in increasing the range and diversity of accents from the West Country burr to the North-East brogue – Once you listen out for it you can’t unhear it, trust me!

 Is it purely about equal opportunities, or do people prefer UK regional accents?

 A study, commissioned by the Central Office of Information (COI), the agency that controls the government’s annual £400m advertising budget, found responses to radio and TV commercials vary widely in different parts of the UK depending on the accent they are recorded in.

 Residents of some regions, including Tyneside and Manchester, prefer to listen to government warnings about the dangers of drink driving or smoking cigarettes when they feature voice actors speaking in the local vernacular.

 Others, including those who live in the West Midlands and Bristol are, according to the CIO survey, more likely to sit up and take notice when they are made using ‘received pronunciation’.